rodmonic/DragonWoodAI/README.md

 #### Results and next steps

+Before we get to the results I think the huge changes gained by the encoding change in Experiment 5 warrant a little bit of discussion.
+This really proves how important the input encoding is and how it must include only information that is relevant to it.
+In my first attempt at an encoding I was providing the information

 If I refer back to my initial goals for the project they were:

 1. Create a model to allow me to play Dragonwood programmatically in Python